 The current members of the board are as follows:

-President – Bob Jowett
+Director at Large – Bob Jowett

 Born in Halifax, England, Bob was raised as a Bradford Northern / Bulls fan following them through good times and bad.
 His first experience playing Rugby League was with Bradford Police Boys, a club founded by the late, great Trevor Foster.
 Bob attended the University of Liverpool becoming a part of the University’s most successful ever Rugby League team that memorably defeated a touring French Students team